-&lt;sup>1 Terms used in this guide refer to the terminology used on the TSS Portal.
-Note that these may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration System or the Northern Ireland Online Tariff on GOV.UK.
+1 Terms used in this guide refer to the terminology used on the TSS Portal.
+These may not match the most recent terms used on GOV.UK, in HMRC's Customs Declaration Service or the Northern Ireland Online Tariff on GOV.UK.